 MITS 6100G Attack and Defence.
 The course covers the fundamental theories of vulnerabilities in network protocols, intrusion detections and defence against network attack.
-It discusses the latest cutting-edge insidious attack vectors and the patterns of denial-ofservice attacks.
+It discusses the latest cutting-edge insidious attack vectors and the patterns of denial-of-service attacks.
 This course also presents the tools needed to prevent attackers from gaining access and covering their tracks.
 This course examines and reviews various types of hacking tools and ways to strengthen the system or application against the attack.
 The course also discusses defences and attacks for Windows, Unix, switches, routers and other systems.
 3 cr.
 Prerequisites: MITS 5200G and MITS 5300G.

 MITS 6300G IT Security Capstone Research Project I. This course provides students with an opportunity to gather knowledge and skills learned from the program coursework and to conduct a research project with industrial applications.
-Students are expected to do cross-listed with ENGR 5670G Cryptography and Secure a research literature review and to develop a set of the research faculty advisor by the end of the course mechanics is desirable. semester.
+Students are expected to do a research literature review and to develop a set of hypotheses for a research project in IT security.
+A research proposal outlining hypotheses and alternative remedies to the problem should be submitted to the research faculty advisor by the end of the course semester.
 3 cr.
-Prerequisite: 9 credit hours in MITS courses or permission from instructor.
+Prerequisite: nine credit hours in MITS courses or permission from instructor.

 MITS 6400G Biometrics/Access Control and Smart Card Technology.
 This course discusses in detail the theoretical constructs around Access Control and provides an overview of the fundamental background.
 Traditionally, most security systems authenticate users based on something they know, like a password.
-However, where security really matters, it makes sense to add a second layer, such as a smartcard.
-A third option and probably the most authentic method, is something that, at least theoretically, is virtually impossible to forge.
+However, where security really matters, it makes sense to add a second layer such as a smartcard.
+A third option, and probably the most authentic method, is something that, at least theoretically, is virtually impossible to forge.
 This course discusses biometric controls.
 Biometrics is generally the study of measurable physical characteristics and behavioural patterns.
 The course deals with various authentication techniques, their effectiveness, cost, intrusiveness and accuracy.
 3 cr.

 MITS 6600G IT Security Capstone Research Project II.
 The research outlined in the MITS 6300G proposal should be completed during this course.
-The final report of the research findings and recommendations for the problem addressed should be submitted to the research.
-The thesis is evaluated by an examining committee faculty advisor, along with a presentation of the results.
-The results should have direct practical applications student must receive a satisfactory report on the written and/or be publishable in refereed publications.
-3 cr. thesis and its oral presentation and defence, and must Prerequisite: MITS 6300G.
+The final report of the research findings and recommendations for the problem addressed should be submitted to the research faculty advisor along with a presentation of the results.
+The results should have direct practical applications and/or be publishable in refereed publications.
+3 cr.
+Prerequisite: MITS 6300G.

-6000G MTSC Graduate Seminar in Science Communication I (non-credit).
-The goal of this course is to assist students in developing the skills necessary to effectively communicate technical information to a MTSC diverse scientific audience.
+MTSC 6000G Graduate Seminar in Science Communication I (non-credit).
+The goal of this course is to assist students in developing the skills necessary to effectively communicate technical information to a diverse scientific audience.
 Seminars by second-year students also expose students to the range of research carried out within the program.
 A series of oral and written exercises are each followed by constructive review by both peers and faculty.
-Early in the course, speaking exercises include a 10-minute presentation to the class on a basic topic in the student's discipline.
+Early in the speaking exercises include a 10-minute course. presentation to the class on a basic topic in the student's discipline.
 Towards the end of the course, students make a 25-minute presentation on a journal article.
 Writing exercises include abstracts of seminars by second-year students and a brief discussion of a journal article.
 Evaluation focuses on clarity, precision and the care with which the audience is guided to the presenter's objective.
 The student will receive a grade of either pass or fail.
 0 cr.